mbeddr/mps-platform-docs/src/doc/docs/home/platform_specific_bugs.md

 ## Linux

-!!! error "Autocompleting doesn't work with MPS + i3 (linux window manager)."
+!!! failure "Autocompleting doesn't work with MPS + i3 (linux window manager)."

     No solution at the moment (MPS-30499).